Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Experimental Evaluation

-This case study provides an initial signal that SAEs can be used to explore data at scale and surface behaviors that may not be expected beforehand.
-By decomposing alignment data with T-SAEs, we were able to identify unknown spurious correlations in the dataset and verify that these correlations were statistically significant.
-This discovery pipeline can be used to inform downstream dataset filtering and refinement, to apply corrective finetuning, or to aid in steering to improve model behavior.

-\textbf{Steering.} In order to further validate the downstream utility of training SAEs with higher-level, semantic content, we evaluate whether T-SAEs provide greater utility for steering, as past literature has found that SAEs are not useful for inference-time intervention \citep{wu2025axbench, bhalla2025unifying, arad2025saes}.
-In particular, we follow the evaluation scheme from \citep{bhalla2025unifying}, which measures the tradeoff between steering success (do the outputs contain the feature that was intervened on) and steering coherence (are the outputs coherent), averaging across 30 different features (please see Appendix \ref{appx:steering_case_study} for more information).
+\paragraph{Steering.} In order to further validate the downstream utility of training SAEs with higher-level, semantic content, we evaluate whether T-SAEs improve steering performance, as past literature has found that SAEs are not useful for inference-time intervention \citep{wu2025axbench, bhalla2025unifying, arad2025saes}.
+In particular, we follow the evaluation scheme from \citep{bhalla2025unifying}, which measures the tradeoff between steering success (do the outputs contain the feature that was intervened on) and steering coherence (are the outputs coherent), averaging across 30 different features (see Appendix \ref{appx:steering_case_study} for more information).
 We use Llama3.3-70b to grade intervention success and coherence, with manual verification of grading.
-In Figure \ref{fig:safety_steering}, we find that T-SAEs pareto-dominate existing SAEs, including the best SAE available for the same model on Neuronpedia \cite{neuronpedia}.
+In Figure \ref{fig:safety_steering}, we find that T-SAEs pareto-dominate existing SAEs, including the best SAE available for the same model on Neuronpedia \citep{neuronpedia}.